 3. MySQL Configuration

-• innodb_log_file_size — increase to at least 256MB for stores with frequent writes
+• innodb_log_file_size — at least 256MB on write-heavy shops.

 4. Use Redis for Cache and Sessions